successible/cleanslate/README.md

 > Note: You do not have to host Clean Slate to use it.
 We maintain an instance at `cleanslate.sh`.
 It offers free accounts with social login (e.g. Login with Google).

 1. Create a PostgreSQL database.
-We recommend Render.com.
-However, any host will do.
+We recommend [Render.com](https://render.com/) because it fairly price and very convenient.
+However, another host, such as Digital Ocean or Heroku, will do.

-2. Create a static website linked to automatically build from `main` of the [Clean Slate repo](https://github.com/successible/cleanslate).
-We recommend CloudFlare Pages.
+2. Create a static website linked to build from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
+We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free and fast.
 However, Netlify, Render, and Vercel will also do.
 Make sure to add the following environmental variables.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com